w3f/General-Grants-Program/grants/speculative/bit-country.md

 * Led the team and delivered a robust fin-tech billing solution.

 **Grants Received In The Past**
-* Callaghan Innovation Growth Grant (Approved in 2019)
-* Callaghan Innovation Growth Grant (Approved in 2019)
+* Callaghan Innovation R&D Growth Grant (Approved in 2019)
-* Callaghan Innovation Loan Scheme Grant (Approved in 2019)
+* Callaghan Innovation R&D Loan Scheme Grant (Approved in 2019)
-* Callaghan Innovation Experience Grant (Approved in 2019)
+* Callaghan Innovation R&D Experience Grant (Approved in 2019)
 * Education NZ Project Skills Sponsorship (Approved in 2017)
 * IMDA (Singapore) Tech Immersion and Placement Programme (Pending for approval in 2020)